breedx2/prepply/README.md

 # todo:

-* fix media player in album pages
-* need a good 404 page!
 * need an about page!
 * convert html resume to markdown
 * page content min-height (like in "misc" page, it's too stubby/short)